rackerlabs/support-how-to/content/dedicated-hosting/manage-dns-records-in-the-myrackspace-portal.md

 1. Click the zone domain name associated with the subdomain.
 If you have a large number of zones, you can use the **Filter Zones** search box at the upper right to locate the necessary zone.
 2. Click **Actions > Edit Subdomain**.
 3. Click the desired subdomain.
-4. Change subdomain target by using the list.
+4. Change the subdomain target by using the list.
 5. Enter additional info based on the new target.
 6. Click **Save Changes** to finish.